Latest Insights/Back to Generator

 • Training data: Is user data used to train or fine-tune models?

-• Automated decision-making: Does AI make decisions that affect users (e.g., credit scoring, content moderation, hiring)?
+• Automated decision-making: Does AI make decisions that affect users (e.g., credit scoring, content moderation, hiring, pricing)?

 • Third-party AI providers: Are you sending user data to OpenAI, Google, Anthropic, or other providers?

-• Data retention by AI providers: Do these providers retain conversation logs or prompts?
+• Data retention by AI providers: Do these providers retain conversation logs or prompts, and for how long?

 What Your AI Privacy Policy Must Include